 - Oil Stains: Use a degreaser or a paste of baking soda and water, allowing it to sit before scrubbing.

-- Algae and Moss: Apply a mixture of equal parts water and white vinegar to affected areas and scrub with a stiff brush.
+- Algae and Moss: Mix equal parts water and white vinegar, then scrub affected areas with a stiff brush.

-- Rust Stains: Use a commercial rust remover specifically designed for natural stone.
+- Rust Stains: Use a commercial rust remover for natural stone stains.

 Is Flagstone Expensive?